EunjaeHan/ML/README.md

-# Stella
-I am just a newbie.
+# I am just a newbie.